Darryl Yap

 Darryl Ray Spyke Balingit Yap (born January 7, 1987) is a Filipino film director, screenwriter and producer.

-Biography

 Early life and education

-Yap was born in Olongapo, Zambales to his parents who are school teachers.
+Yap was born on January 7, 1987 in Olongapo, Zambales to his parents who are high school teachers.
+He has a sibling.

 He graduated in Manila's Centro Escolar University with a mass communication degree and later enrolled at the Nanyang Technological University in Singapore to pursue a degree in public administration.

 Career

 Yap started his directing career with the short film Squatterina that highlighted the similarities between a typical illegal settler in Olongapo and the disciplines of ballet.
 It was followed by his first full film #Jowable in 2018 which is about a troubled young woman named Elsa (starring Kim Molina) who yearns for a mature and intimate relationship.
 The film gained mixed reviews from critics.

 In May 2020, Yap released a television series entitled Sakristan about two men coming to terms in finding love despite being church servants.
 He received widespread criticism before the series' release due to the nature of the title and posters.
 There were online demands to cancel Sakristan due to its disrespectful and offensive content to the Catholic Church.
 The series was released through YouTube.

 In January 2021, Viva Films released Paglaki Ko, Gusto Kong Maging Pornstar, directed and written by Yap.
 It tells the story of a group of former pornstars gathered to teach an aspiring teen actress on how to be a pornstar, with a cash reward should the actress be launched.
 The film was prohibited to be shown to the general public by the Movie and Television Review and Classification Board (MTRCB) due to its sexual and explicit content.
 A sequel titled Pornstar 2: Pangalawang Putok was released on December 3, 2021, on Vivamax.

 In July 2021, Yap released another film entitled Gluta, about an Aeta girl who dreams of winning the Miss Universe pageant but faces discrimination from her own indigenous community.
 In August 2021, Yap also released an erotic comedy film, Revirginized, about a mother (played by Sharon Cuneta) who never had a proper coming of age experience.